8 Wells Fargo Stagecoach History Facts You Might Not Know

 Wells and Fargo sensed the opportunities in the West and proposed to their board to expand American Express’s operations to the West Coast.
 The board declined, but allowed the two to set up their own venture.

-Thus in 1852, the Wells Fargo Company was born, which would heavily impact the history and development of the Old West.
+So in 1852, Wells, Fargo & Co. was born, and it would completely alter the history and development of the Old West.

 1. Wells Fargo was the Amazon of the Old West.